About The Three Lochs Way

 Meals included: Breakfast, lunch, and dinner

 Spend a few extra moments in reflection as you enjoy your final meal in Scotland this morning.
-When you’re ready, you’ll take the airport bus from the city center back to the airport in plenty of time for your flight.
+When you’re ready, you’ll take taxi transfer from the hotel back to the airport in plenty of time for your flight.
 We hope you enjoyed this amazing country and that you’ll be back soon for another visit.

 Meals included: Breakfast